ravendesignsystem/rds/src/docs/dev/blocks/main/imagetile/index.md

 layout: docs
 subsite: dev
 menu: dev
-title: Image Tile
+title: Image Tiles
 section: Blocks
-subsection: Main blocks
+subsection: Main Blocks
 ---

 The image tile block allows you to feature content using images as the primary focal point.
 The left hand portion of the block is the featured content and uses a large image with title and excerpt, while the right hand side displays 4 additional items with hover effects to reveal the excerpt.